-T hanks to the advent of electronic ticketing, I booked a ticket for someone I knew who is an elderly person — as he has never been proficient with a computer — and after typing in all of the criteria on my computer to book his airline ticket during a telephone call with him, I informed him that he is now booked and ready to go.
+Thanks to the advent of electronic ticketing, I booked a ticket for someone I knew who is an elderly person — as he had never been proficient with a computer — and after typing in all of the criteria on my computer to book his airline ticket during a telephone call with him, I informed him that he is now booked and ready to go.

 “How do I get my information?” he asked.

-It would be an exercise in frustration to send information to him via an e-mail message; so I started to tell him to write down the information he needed while giving it to him during our telephone call.
+Send information to him via an e-mail message would be little more than an exercise in frustration; so I started to tell him to write down the information he needed while giving it to him during our telephone call.

 “All you need to know is the airline on which you will be a passenger, and the date and time of your flight.”